freeI3ird/web-development/just-web-development-things.md

 ###Just Web Development Things

 1. Write files and folder names in 'lowercase' with 'no spaces' and with words separated by 'dashes' not 'underscores'.
 	- E.g: **test-site vs test_site**.
-Google search engine considers 'hyphen' word separater not underscore.
+Google search engine considers 'hyphen' as word separater not underscore.

 2. `<a href="xyz.com">My-text<a>`: 'href' stands for 'hypertext reference'`